rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### New Message Received

-Poll a channel for new messages
+This trigger is used to poll a channel for new messages

 ##### Input